CoinTK/BitBox/README.md

 # Description

-BitBox APP is an iOS APP integrated with the [BitBox-Server](https://github.com/CoinTK/BitBox-Server) and [CoinTK](https://github.com/CoinTK/CoinTK) python scripts with fancy visualization tools.
+BitBox APP is an iOS App integrated with the [BitBox-Server](https://github.com/CoinTK/BitBox-Server) and [CoinTK](https://github.com/CoinTK/CoinTK) python scripts with fancy visualization tools.

-The APP is fully functional and should compile on most systems without issues.
+The App is fully functional and should compile on most systems without issues.